johndpope/FacebookPy/README.md

 Install VNC viewer if you do not have one.
 For windows, a good program is  [http://www.tightvnc.com/](http://www.tightvnc.com/)

-### 1. Set your instagram login and password
+### 1. Set your facebook login and password

-Open `docker_quickstart.py` and fill the quotes after insta_username and insta_password with your credentials.
+Open `docker_quickstart.py` and fill the quotes after facebook_username and facebook_password with your credentials.

 Don't forget to make other changes for the file as you want to.
 Read the documentation above for info.

 ### 2. Run and build containers with docker-compose

-First you need to open your terminal, move to the root folder (usually with the `cd` command) of instapy project and then type:
+First you need to open your terminal, move to the root folder (usually with the `cd` command) of facebookpy project and then type:
 ```bash
 docker-compose up -d --build
 ```